 In VBA, to test conditions there are two major methods you can use the IF statement and select-case.
 Both methods are a little different from each other.
 With the IF statement you can test one condition at a time (until you use a nested IF) and with the select case, you can test multiple conditions.

 More: Exit IF | IF And | IF Not | IF OR

 An array in VBA is like a mini database where you store and organize data.

 To use an array first you need to declare it.

 Yes, we have functions in VBA.
 Using these functions are the same as the functions we use in the worksheet.
 There are arguments for which we need to define the values to get the result (check out this list of functions).

 32. Do we need to deal with errors in VBA?

-Just like all the coding languages you do need to deal with errors in VBA. and the best way to deal with these errors to understand how to debug your codes and have clarity of all the possible errors that a user can face in the future.
+Just like all the coding languages, you do need to deal with errors in VBA, and the best way to deal with these errors is to understand how to debug your codes and have clarity on all the possible errors that a user can face in the future.
 There are four types of errors that you could face:

 - Syntax Errors

 - Runtime Errors